-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+Trade receivables, including amounts owed by group undertakings, are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.

 Payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.